-Clothing can be pricey, but if you shop during the sales in January and June, you can get some outstanding deals of up to 75 percent off.
+Clothing can be pricey, but you can get some outstanding deals of up to 75 percent off if you shop during the sales in January and June.
 We didn’t t spend that much on clothing our first year; however, we did end up buying multiple pairs of shoes for our children.
 Their feet grew fast.

 - EUROS: €130 per year

 - DOLLARS: $208 per year

-After school sports and activities are rarely organized through French schools.
-Instead, parents typically sign their children up for after school activities beginnning in Septmbre through one of the many local organization and association offered in your area.
+After school, sports and activities are rarely organized through French schools.
+Instead, parents typically sign their children up for after-school activities beginning in September through one of the many local organizations and associations offered in your area.

-To find out what is available in your area, go to your local French town hall “Mairie” or check the cities website and look for a for all the associations.
+To find out what is available in your area, go to your local French town hall “Mairie” or check the cities website and look for a list of all the associations.
 Here is the link to the one in Montpellier.
-Or you can go to your cities annual association held at the end of August or Septembre where associations pitch a tent and attract new students.
+Or you can go to your cities annual association held at the end of August or September, where associations pitch a tent and attract new students.

 Prices for extra-curricular activities are very reasonable and can cost anywhere from 130 to 400 euros per year per activity.
 It just depends on the sport and your location.
-Many associations and organizations offer classes on Wednesday when French students get out of school early or on Saturday but some offer classes through the week.
+Many associations and organizations offer classes on Wednesday when French students get out of school early or on Saturday but some offer classes throughout the week.

 Our kids played Soccer, called Le Foot” or “FOOTBALL” in France, not to be confused with American football and judo, and our youngest took Ballet.